Most people assume the estate tax does not apply to them. Some of them are wrong.

-The federal estate tax exemption is $15 million per individual in 2026, or $30 million for married couples.
+Book free consultationThe federal estate tax exemption is $15 million per individual in 2026, or $30 million for married couples.
 The exemption is permanent under current law and indexed for inflation.
 Arizona has no separate state estate tax.
 While the exemption is high by historical standards, future congressional action could reduce it.
-Families with growing estates benefit from acting while the current threshold is in place — certain strategies that use today's exemption cannot be undone if the rules change later.
+Families with growing estates benefit from acting while the current threshold is in place.
+Certain strategies that use today's exemption cannot be undone if the rules change later.

 The federal estate tax has a threshold high enough that most American families will never encounter it.
-At $15 million per individual, it affects a small percentage of estates — but that percentage covers a lot of ground in Arizona.
+At $15 million per individual, it affects a small percentage of estates, but that percentage covers a lot of ground in Arizona.

-A business owner with a growing company, a family with significant real estate holdings, a professional with substantial retirement accounts and life insurance — these situations add up faster than most people expect.
+A business owner with a growing company, a family with significant real estate holdings, a professional with substantial retirement accounts and life insurance.
+These situations add up faster than most people expect.
 Life insurance death benefits paid to your estate, retirement accounts, business interests valued at fair market value, and real estate that has appreciated over decades all count toward the total.
 Most people who sit down and actually do the math find a larger number than they anticipated.

 Answering that question requires adding up your full estate value, which most people have never done carefully.
 The calculation includes your home and any other real estate, investment and brokerage accounts, retirement accounts, business interests at fair market value, and the face value of any life insurance policies you own personally.